visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

     pathLengthMax: 120.815788269043
     pathLengthMin: 0.0

-The minimum and maximum values that are included for the path length and intensity outputs are useful for quick troubleshooting or sanity checks that the output matches expectations.
+The minimum and maximum values that are included for the path length and intensity outputs are useful for quick :ref:`Troubleshooting` or sanity checks that the output matches expectations.
 If both maximums and minimums are zero, for example, the simulated detector may not be facing the right way.
 In that case, the :ref:`Imaging Planes and Rays Meshes` section may be of some use.